MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

 You might need to troubleshoot the Windows Defender ATP onboarding process if you encounter issues.
 This page provides detailed steps for troubleshooting endpoints that aren't reporting correctly, and common error codes encountered during onboarding.

-## Endpoints are not reporting to the service correctly

 If you have completed the endpoint onboarding process and don't see endpoints in the [Machines view](investigate-machines-windows-defender-advanced-threat-protection.md) after an hour, it might indicate an endpoint onboarding or connectivity problem.